 One of the problems I ran into with this project was the large number of individual objects.
-Since everything was modeled independently and modular to one another, this allowed for hundreds of thousands of different assets.
-Max and Maya don't really like this.
-So once everything looked good on an independent asset level, I merged assets together by material type and began creating layers based on material types.
-The layout began on one side of the river, flat, with all of the wires and junk attached.
-I then mirrored and flipped them, and moved around some things to get interesting shapes.
-That was then duped and moved down, and everything was grouped together.
-I applied a bend modifier to get the curvature in the rows of buildings (Fig.06).
+Since everything was modeled independently and in a modular fashion, this allowed for hundreds of thousands of different assets.
+Max and Maya don't really like this, so once everything looked good on an independent asset level, I merged them together by material type and began creating layers based on these materials.
+The layout began on one side of the river, with all of the wires and junk attached.
+I then mirrored and flipped it, moving some things around to create interesting shapes.
+These were then duplicated and moved down, and everything was grouped together.
+I applied a Bend modifier to get a suitable curvature to the buildings (Fig.06 - 07).

-In my first block-out concept, I explored a few different lighting scenarios.
-I had my mind set on a somewhat strong key light coming in from screen left.
-I really liked the raking shadows, warm sky and happy mood (Fig.07).
+In my first concept I explored a few different lighting scenarios.
+I had my mind set on a somewhat strong key light coming in from the left of the screen.
+I really liked the raking shadows, warm sky and happy mood (Fig.08).

-The only problem with a key light from the sun was the neon signs and windows.
-I wanted to have dominant pools of light from doorways, windows and neon signs as well.
-Unfortunately, this creates an unpleasant juxtaposition in the image.
-I eventually decided to kill the sun light, pop in a cool and stormy HDR map, and started adding neon lights, window light and doorway light (Fig.08).
+The only problem with the sun representing a key light is the aspect of the neon signs and windows.
+I wanted to include dominant pools of light cast from doorways, windows and the signs, but unfortunately this created an unpleasant juxtaposition in the image.
+I eventually decided to kill the sun light and pop in a cool and stormy Environment map instead.
+I then started adding neon glows coupled with window and doorway light (Fig.09).

-With regards to composition, using the rule of thirds, my goal was to start your eye at the mid-left center of the image: the bright area with the neon signs.
-From there you should go back and to the right, following the wires across the water to the other bright area, examine, and then follow the bridge back to where you started.
-Using these elements, the rule of thirds with the layout of structures and lighting cues, I should have created a loop for you, a continuous loop where you pause and study more details each time.
-This is what I want as the artist, to keep you, the viewer, sucked in as long as possible.
+By using the rule of thirds my goal was to focus the eye at the mid-left center of the image (the bright area with the neon signs).
+From there I hoped to lead the viewer back and to the right, following the wires across the water to the other bright area and then trace the bridge back to the original focal point.
+Using the rule of thirds together with the arrangement of the structures and lighting, I created a loop for the viewer.
+The idea was to create a continuous loop where you would pause and study the details a little more each time.
+As the artist I wanted to keep you (the viewer) sucked in as long as possible.